psychemedia/storytelling-notes/gwion-bach.md

 I will supplicate my Lord that I got refuge in him,
 A regard I may obtain in his grace;
 The Son of Mary is my trust, great in him is my delight,
-For in him is the world continuallu upholden.
+For in him is the world continually upholden.
 God has been to instruct me and to raise my expectation,
 The true Creator of heaven, who affords me protection;
 It is rightly intended that the saints should daily pray,